-Term insurance is a type of life insurance policy that provides financial coverage to the policyholder’s family in case of their untimely demise.
+Term insurance is a kind of life insurance.
+It gives financial support to the policyholder’s family if they pass away unexpectedly.
 In addition to financial security, term insurance policies also offer some tax benefits to policyholders.
 Let us take a closer look at what is term insurance, its benefits, and the tax benefits of term insurance.

 What is term insurance?